top of page

 The aim of this study is to understand social preferences and mental health in girls and women with fragile X premutation, aged 16-50 years, compared to girls and women without the fragile X premutation.

-This study involves an in-person session and a remote session, including clinical interviews, eye-tracking tasks, self-report questionnaires and saliva samples.
-Each session takes 1-1.5 hours and the total duration is 3 hours.
+This study involves an in-person session and a remote session, including clinical interviews, eye-tracking tasks, self-report questionnaires, and a saliva sample.
+Girls and women aged between 16-50 with and without the fragile X premutation visited us at the University of Surrey or we visited them at home.

 This study has received favourable ethical opinion (FHMS 21-22 084 EGA).